Stochastic Average Model Methods: Ameliorated Models and

-We first consider the setting of \emph{independent sampling} of batches, previously discussed in an optimization setting in \cite{CsibaRichtarik2018,HanzelyRichtarik2019,HorvathRichtarik2019}.
+We begin by considering the setting of \emph{independent sampling} of batches, previously discussed in an optimization setting in \cite{CsibaRichtarik2018,HanzelyRichtarik2019,HorvathRichtarik2019}.
+This setting is also sometimes referred to as Poisson sampling in the statistics literature.
 In independent sampling, there is an independent Bernoulli trial with success probability $\pi^k_i$ associated with each of the $i$ component functions; a single realization of the $p$ independent Bernoulli trials determines which of the $p$ component functions are included in $I^k$.
 Thus, under independent sampling, $\pi_{ii}^k = \pi^k_i$ for all $i$, and $\pi_{ij}^k = \pi^k_i\pi_j^k$ for all $(i,j)$ such that $i\neq j$.
-Under the assumption of independent sampling, the variance of $\hat{m}_{I^k}(\xb)$ in \Cref{eq:var} simplifies further to
+Notably, under the assumption of independent sampling, the variance of $\hat{m}_{I^k}(\xb)$ in \cref{eq:var} established in Proposition~\ref{prop:var} greatly simplifies to

-As a sanity check, notice that for any set of nonzero probabilities $\pi^k_i\in(0,1]$, the variance in \Cref{eq:is_var} is nonnegative.
+As a sanity check, notice that for any set of nonzero probabilities $\pi^k_i\in(0,1]$, the variance in \cref{eq:is_var} is nonnegative.
 As a second sanity check, notice that if we deterministically update every model on every iteration $k$ (that is, $I_k = \{1,\dots,p\}$ for all $k$), then $\pi^k_i=1$ for all $k$ and for all $i$, and the variance of the estimator $\hat{m}_{I^k}(\xb)$ is 0 for all $k$.
 As an immediate consequence of the independence of the Bernoulli trials,

-Assuming independent sampling, and in light of \Cref{eq:expected_batchsize}, we specify a \emph{batch size parameter} $b$ and constrain $\displaystyle\sum_i \pi^k_i=b.$ An estimator $\hat{m}_{I^k}(\xb)$ of least variance with expected batch size $|I^k|=b$ is one defined by $\{\pi^k_i\}$ solving
+Assuming independent sampling, and in light of \cref{eq:expected_batchsize}, we specify a \emph{batch size parameter} $b$ and constrain $\displaystyle\sum_i \pi^k_i=b.$ An estimator $\hat{m}_{I^k}(\xb)$ of least variance with \emph{expected} batch size $|I^k|=b$ is one defined by $\{\pi^k_i\}$ solving

-By deriving the Karush--Kuhn--Tucker (KKT) conditions, one can see that the solution to \Cref{eq:opt_prob_p} is defined, for each $i$, by
+By deriving the Karush--Kuhn--Tucker (KKT) conditions, one can see that the solution to \cref{eq:opt_prob_p} is defined, for each $i$, by

 where $c$ is the largest integer satisfying